-Planning your garden is a lot of fun and there is always so much to choose from, whether you are looking for vibrant flowering shrubs, fruit trees, things to attract bees, birds and wildlife or something that come fall will bring a burst of vibrant color to your landscape.
-If you are fortunate enough to have the space needed for a good size tree then it would be a shame not to utilize it, as so often we focus on the space immediately around us and forget we can extend our planting into the air above us, often providing privacy in overlooked spaces too.
+Planning your garden is a lot of fun and there is always so much to choose from – whether you are looking for vibrant flowering shrubs, fruit trees, things to attract wildlife or something that will bring a burst of vibrant color to your landscape come fall.
+If you are fortunate enough to have the space needed for a large tree, then it would be a shame not to utilize it.
+So often we focus on the space immediately around us and forget we can extend our planting into the air above us, providing privacy in overlooked spaces too.

 Quite aside from the splendor of this tree’s form when seen from a distance, the foliage itself is highly ornamental with the ovate leaves growing alternately around the stem; each is deeply marked with veins that resemble a feather.
-A rich matt green with pale underside adds to the overall texture of the tree and this two tone look is one that really comes to life in a breeze.
-Late spring sees clusters of tiny, creamy white flowers with upward reaching stamens – the sort of flowers you want to reach out and touch – develop on the upper-side of the horizontal branches, accenting the unusual nature of pagoda dogwood.
+A rich matte green with pale underside adds to the overall texture of the tree and this two tone look is one that really comes to life in a breeze.
+Late spring sees clusters of tiny, creamy white flowers with upward reaching stamens – the sort of flowers you want to reach out and touch – develop on the upper-side of the horizontal branches, accenting the unusual nature of Pagoda Dogwood.
 Highly scented, these are very attractive to bees and butterflies.

 At the end of summer these beautiful flowers will be replaced with a great many black berries that, although are not edible for us, are very appealing to a wide range of birds and mammals.
 One of these is the black bear, probably something worth thinking about if you are already near a stomping ground for these animals.
 The annual swansong of this tree can be extremely dramatic, with fall bringing deep purples and burgundies interspersed with reds and lemon yellows.
 A lovely farewell to that year and leaving you with much to look forward to in the next.

-As the dogwood is found along swamp borders and near the bottom of deep canyons this is a plant that likes moisture, so do not be afraid of putting in that wet but well drained bit as it will thank you in the long run.
+As the Dogwood is found along swamp borders and near the bottom of deep canyons this is a plant that likes moisture, so do not be afraid of putting in a wet (but well-drained) area as it will thank you in the long run.
 It is unfussed by the alkalinity or acidity of the soil and is quite content with loam, sand or clay; it does not even much mind whether it is exposed to the wind or not.

-The pagoda dogwood is a highly decorative tree that provides texture and interest that is difficult to match, especially when in full flower.
+The Pagoda Dogwood is a highly decorative tree that provides texture and interest that is difficult to match, especially when in full flower.
 Not only will it bring a real touch of uniqueness to your landscape, it will attract many different birds that will use it as both shelter and food.
 So a win-win situation that just cannot be refused.